augmate/Augmate-Ansible/playbooks/roles/teamcity/README.md

 After the Ansible playbook finishes running, the TeamCity build agent will be ready to accept jobs from the master.

-Log into the master TeamCity GUI, navigate to 'agents', and authorize your new host.
+Log into the master TeamCity GUI, navigate to 'agents', then the "Unauthorized" tab, and authorize your new host.

+#####Troubleshooting:

+"My build agent isn't trying to connect to the Build Master"

+Ensure that the agent is able to communicate via the network to the build master (same subnet)?

 ####Little weird bits of TeamCity: